ptrGSKA/pinterest-data-pipeline754/README.md

 ## 3. Tools used

+- [Amazon IAM](https://aws.amazon.com/iam/) - Identity and access management to services and resources.

 - [Amazon API Gateway](https://aws.amazon.com/api-gateway/) - Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the "front door" for applications to access data, business logic, or functionality from your backend services.

 - [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) - It's an object storage service provides unparalleled scalability, data availability, security, and performance.
 It caters to customers of various sizes and industries, enabling them to securely store and safeguard any volume of data for a wide range of purposes.
 Whether it's data lakes, cloud-native applications, or mobile apps.